rokitgg/extended-sdk/README.md

 - 📦 **Tree-shakable**: Only import what you need
 - 🧪 **Well-tested**: Comprehensive test suite with real API integration

+## 🚀 Development Status

+This SDK is currently in **active development**!
+We've completed all public info endpoints and are working on additional features.
+We welcome contributions from the open source community to help make this SDK even better.

+**✅ Completed:**
+- All public info endpoints (markets, stats, order book, trades, candles, funding, open interest)
+- Comprehensive TypeScript types and Zod validation
+- Full test coverage with real API integration

+**🔄 In Progress:**
+- Additional features and improvements
+- Performance optimizations
+- Enhanced error handling

+**📋 Planned:**
+- Private endpoints support
+- WebSocket transport for real-time data
+- Additional utility functions

 ## Installation

 ```bash